Ananya2001-an/java-practice/src/notes.md

 - `throws` keyword is used to declare an exception.
 - `finally` block is used to execute important code such as closing connection, stream etc. It is executed whether an exception is handled or not.
 - `Shallow copy` means that if we do any changes to the clone, the same are reflected in the original object as well.
 It is done using `clone()` method.
 So it's not a true copy.

+### DSA points
+-  **`TreeSet` allows you to only add unique elements and all those elements are stored in ascending order.**
+-  You cant access elements directly from a TreeSet.
+Convert it to an arraylist to get element by index.
+Can also copy all elements to an array.
 -